Preparing for your GPP meeting with your IFA

-Why does paying into your company pension matter? by Tom Wilson
+Why does paying into your company pension matter?

 As a financial adviser, I often hear this question from clients.
 It’s a good one — and if you are fortunate enough that your employer offers a pension, there are many compelling reasons to consider saving into your Group Personal Pension (GPP).